 February is Montreal's second-coldest month, but the weather can be surprisingly fickle.
 You might find days with warm temperatures that feel like spring on one day and temperatures well below freezing on the next.
-When the weather person announces it is -15 C (5 F), you know it is cold!
+When the weather person announces it is -15 degrees Celsius (5 degrees Fahrenheit), you know it is cold!
 This is the temperature where schools will possibly keep kids in for recess.
 Additionally, temperatures may feel colder because of Montreal's wind chill factor.
 In general, though, Montreal winters are cold but dry and sunny, with an overall average of -8 degrees Celsius (18 degrees Fahrenheit).

 Visitors can expect some snowfall and occasional rainfall during at least half the days in February.
 The city experiences an average of 4.5 hours of sunshine in February.